Elaine Stritch: Television

-Strich's earliest television appearances were in The Growing Paynes (1949) and the Goodyear Television Playhouse (1953–55).
+Stritch's earliest television appearances were in The Growing Paynes (1949) and the Goodyear Television Playhouse (1953–55).
 She also appeared on episodes of The Ed Sullivan Show in 1954.
 She was the first and original Trixie Norton in a Honeymooners sketch with Jackie Gleason, Art Carney and Pert Kelton.
 The character was originally a burlesque dancer, but the role was rewritten and recast after just one episode with the more wholesome looking Joyce Randolph playing the character as a housewife.

 Stritch's other television credits included a number of dramatic programs in the 1950s and 1960s, including Studio One.
 In the 1960 television season, Stritch appeared in the role of writer Ruth Sherwood in the CBS sitcom My Sister Eileen, opposite Shirley Bonne as her younger sister, Eileen Sherwood, an aspiring actress.
 The sisters, natives of Ohio, live in a brownstone apartment in Greenwich Village.
 The one-season series aired opposite Hawaiian Eye on ABC and Perry Como's Kraft Music Hall on NBC.

-She gave a moving performance on Wagon Train as the title character in "The Tracy Sadler Story".
-The episode first aired on 3/8/1960, and centered on the wrongly convicted "Tracy's" search for her long lost son, after serving a 12 year prison sentence.
-Stritch's performance was a convincing combination of brittle vulnerability and near self-sacrifice, due to her unconditional love for her son.
+She also co-starred in The Trials of O'Brien with Peter Falk and Joanna Barnes.
+The series ran for 22 episodes on CBS Television between September 18, 1965 and March 18, 1966.

 In 1975, Stritch starred in the British LWT comedy series Two's Company opposite Donald Sinden.
 She played Dorothy McNab, an American writer living in London who was known for her lurid and sensationalist thriller novels.
 Sinden played Robert, her English butler, who disapproved of practically everything Dorothy did and the series derived its comedy from the inevitable culture clash between Robert's very British stiff-upper-lip attitude and Dorothy's devil-may-care New York view of life.
 Two's Company was exceptionally well received in Britain and ran for four series until 1979.
 In 1979, both Stritch and Sinden were nominated for a BAFTA TV Award for Two's Company, in the category "Best Light Entertainment Performance", losing out to Ronnie Barker.